In Wyoming, Cheney faces blowback for vote to impeach Trump

 In Wyoming, Cheney faces blowback for vote to impeach TrumpNew

 CHEYENNE, Wyo.
-(AP) — A nationwide fight for the GOP’s future is getting fierce in Wyoming.
-House Republicans are expected to vote in the coming days on whether to oust congresswoman Liz Cheney from their third-ranking leadership post over her vote to impeach President Donald Trump.
-Back in Cheney’s GOP-dominated home state, momentum is growing not only for statewide GOP censure but also for a 2022 primary opponent.
-So far, Republicans in three counties have voted to censure Cheney, and a Republican state legislator has announced he’s running against her.
-Cheney still has solid support from many, including all of Wyoming’s top Republican elected officials.
+(AP) — House Republicans are expected to vote in the coming days on whether to oust congresswoman Liz Cheney of Wyoming from their third-ranking leadership post over her vote to impeach President Donald Trump.
+Back in Cheney’s GOP-dominated home state, momentum is growing for a statewide GOP censure and a 2022 primary opponent.
+Meanwhile, GOP Rep. Matt Gaetz, an ardent Trump ally from Florida, urged about 1,000 people Thursday at an anti-Cheney rally in Cheyenne to vote her out.
+Gaetz said, “Washington, D.C., mythologizes the establishment powerbrokers like Liz Cheney for climbing in a deeply corrupt game.
+But there are more of us than there are of them.”